d3xter666/ui5-tooling/packages/documentation/docs/updates/migrate-v4.md

 ## Changes for Projects

-::: info "No changes for Specification Versions 2.x and 3.x" Projects defining **Specification Version 2.x or 3.x** are expected to be **fully compatible with UI5 CLI v4**
+::: tip No changes for Specification Versions 2.x and 3.x Projects defining **Specification Version 2.x or 3.x** are expected to be **fully compatible with UI5 CLI v4**

 The following does not apply to them.

 :::

 For projects defining the latest **Specification Version 4.0 or higher**, the following changes apply: